roc-ket-cod-er/CustomDevBoard/journal.md

 The thing just is, it is so ridiculously hard, or rather confusing, to get it to work.
 You need to draw the polygon, right click it, and then click add... > fillets.
 The worst part of it all was that there is next to no documentation :(

+I also looked at a bit of stuff for getting the 3D model of the pcb, and about the crystal and battery placement, though the crystal is for tommorow.

 **HOURS COMPLETED: 3 (*TOTAL:43*)**